 Two-engine vehicles – Both engines of two-engine vehicles must each operate less than 200 hours per year in order for the vehicle to be considered a year-by-year low-use vehicle.

+The year-by-year low-use option sunsets on January 1, 2024 meaning no vehicle will be considered a year-by-year low-use vehicle on or after January 1, 2024.

+(74) “Zero-emission vehicle” means a vehicle that produces zero exhaust emissions of any criteria pollutant (or precursor pollutant) or greenhouse gas under any and all possible operational modes and conditions.

 Performance Requirements

 Fleets that are subject to fleet average requirements in section 2449.1(a) may include vehicles and systems used in place of diesel vehicles in their fleet average index and target rate calculations as described in subsection (1) below.
 Each fleet must meet the performance requirements in subsections (2) to (9) below.
 There are differing requirements for large, medium, and small fleets.
-As stated in section 2449(c)(20), fleet portions may comply with the performance requirements separately and be reported separately.
+As stated in section 2449(c)(24), fleet portions may comply with the performance requirements separately and be reported separately.
 Captive attainment area fleets, non-profit training centers, and fleets owned by low-population county local municipalities are subject to the small fleet requirements, even if their total max hp exceeds 2,500 hp.
 Section 2449(d)(3) describes requirements for fleets that change in size.